 Zones: 3 to 7

-• Mulch: 1 to 2 inches of organic mulch like shredded leaves or pine needles
+- Mulch: Apply 2 to 3 inches of organic mulch such as shredded leaves or compost.

 Pests and diseases

-• Slugs and snails may chew on leaves.
+- Slugs and snails may nibble new growth.

-• Its blue flowers also mix beautifully with yellow and white daffodils, which bloom at the same time.
+- The lovely blue color of Virginia bluebells combines beautifully with other early-blooming woodland perennials such as trillium, columbine, and foamflower (Tiarella).
+It also mixes beautifully with yellow and white daffodils, which bloom at the same time.

-• Place a small marker at the base of plants before they fade so you don’t accidentally injure them by digging in that area later in the year.
+- Place a small marker at the base of Virginia bluebells before they fade so you don't accidentally injure them by digging in that area later in the year.

-• Virginia bluebells is a member of the borage family (Boraginaceae), which is notable for containing a number of garden plants that sport true-blue flowers, including borage, forget-me-nots, heart-leafed brunnera and lungwort (Pulmonaria).
+- The borage family is notable for plants that sport true blue flowers, including borage, forget-me-nots, Brunnera, and Pulmonaria.